SpeakerStew: Scaling to Many Languages with a Triaged Multilingual Text-Dependent and Text-Independent Speaker Verification System: Experimental results

 There are two factors to consider when setting the thresholds.
 The first is that the contour overlay and the suitable thresholds chosen are affected by the prior probabilities of the same-speaker and different-speaker classes.
 In Figure~\ref{fig:triaged_eer}, there is a 50\% same-speaker-trial probability.
 The second consideration is if this approach is to operate with the same thresholds across all languages.
 If so, it may require a larger range for the lower and upper cutoff thresholds and would reduce efficiency.
 Figure~\ref{fig:triaged_eer_vs_efficiency} examines this first factor by evaluating how performance can be affected by class probabilities.
 For clarity, four languages are shown.
 The dashed lines show the result for 50\% same-speaker-trial probability while the shaded areas show the best/worst case scenarios by assessing performance at 0\% and 100\% same-speaker-trial probabilities.
-The figure shows that performance degradation (even for the worst case scenario) is relatively limited for TI trigger rates down to 30\%.
+For this framework, the figure shows that worst case performance is not much worse than the equal class probability scenario.